triggermesh/aws-kinesis-channel/README.md

 # AWS Kinesis Event Channel Controller

 This Kubernetes controller provides [AWS Kinesis](https://aws.amazon.com/kinesis/) backed Event Channels.
-Use it instead of the Kafka or GCP PuSub for message persistency and to get events from AWS.
+Use it instead of the Kafka or GCP PuSub for message persistence and to get events from AWS.

 ## Deploy and Development